-BBOWT only undertakes surveys which will inform management work on its reserves and that also contribute to national recording schemes.
+BBOWT only undertakes surveys which will inform management work on its reserves and surveys which contribute to national recording schemes.
 These priority surveys are outlined in the management plan for each reserve.

 Each year the Ecology Team undertake over 300 planned priority surveys with the fantastic help of more than 100 experienced volunteer surveyors.
 75% of the RSP is undertaken by volunteers.
-The remaining surveys are undertaken by the Ecology and Reserve Teams.
+The remaining surveys are undertaken by the BBOWT Ecology Team.

-2017 surveys:
+2023 surveys:

-1/ 41 Butterfly Transects (assisted by 53 volunteers).
+1/ 39 Butterfly Transects (assisted by 55 volunteers).
 Weekly surveys from April-Sept inclusive.
-Each transect is covered by a maximum of 4 volunteers, surveying once a month 2/ 29 Bird Transects (assisted by 34 volunteers).
+Each transect is covered by a maximum of 4 volunteers, surveying once a month 2/ 27 Bird Transects (assisted by 29 volunteers).
 Usually just 4 surveys in spring, however some transects are surveyed monthly throughout the year.

 3/ 9 Dragonfly Transect (assisted by 12 volunteers) Weekly surveys from May-Sept inclusive.
-Each transect is covered by a maximum of 4 volunteers, surveying once a month 4/ 75 Habitat Condition Assessments (assisted by 10 volunteers).
+Each transect is covered by a maximum of 4 volunteers, surveying once a month 4/ 60 Habitat Condition Assessments (assisted by 8 volunteers).
 Mostly undertaken by the Ecology Team as specialist knowledge of grasses, sedges and rushes is needed.